 The flax yarns is composed of linen and viscose.
 The linen is hand retted (not chemically) and the viscose is produced in a sustainable manner using wood pulp (beech).

-We are delighted to say we have a very active fanpage on facebook called All Things Woven Wings. www.facebook.com/groups/AllThingsWovenWings/ It is a welcoming and positive community, filled with love for all of the Woven Wings releases, from our beginning to present day, and a whole heap of love for babywearing from every corner of the world!
-From time-to-time WWHQ pop in to the group, to offer competitions, games and prizes.
-You can also find For Sale or Trade (FSOT) posts for wraps, and In Search Of (ISO) albums - where you can list the Wings you are looking for!
+There is also a lovely and active sales and fangroup called All Things Woven Wings. www.facebook.com/groups/AllThingsWovenWings/ It is a welcoming and positive community, filled with love for all of the Woven Wings releases, from our beginning to present day, and a whole heap of love for babywearing from every corner of the world!

 We are working on an events calendar, but generally announce all of our engagements on our facebook page www.facebook.com/WovenWings.
 We always love to meet our Winglets around the world, so do come and meet us wherever we may be!